apache/apisix/docs/en/latest/plugins/elasticsearch-logger.md

 | ssl_verify    | boolean | False    | true                        | When set to `true` enables SSL verification as per [OpenResty docs](https://github.com/openresty/lua-nginx-module#tcpsocksslhandshake). |
 | timeout       | integer | False    | 10                          | Elasticsearch send data timeout in seconds.                  |

+NOTE: `encrypt_fields = {"auth.password"}` is also defined in the schema, which means that the field will be stored encrypted in etcd.
+See [encrypted storage fields](../plugin-develop.md#encrypted-storage-fields).

 This Plugin supports using batch processors to aggregate and process entries (logs/data) in a batch.
 This avoids the need for frequently submitting the data.
 The batch processor submits data every `5` seconds or when the data in the queue reaches `1000`.
 See [Batch Processor](../batch-processor.md#configuration) for more information or setting your custom configuration.

 ## Enabling the Plugin